alexhu98/Portfolio/docs/Posts/20200720-a-touch-of-animation.md

 ### [Article Card](/posts)

-The second hover effect is the on the box shadow of the article card and a very slight scaling of it, by a simple replacement of the <&nbsp;Card&nbsp;> component.
+The second hover effect is the on the box shadow of the article card and a very slight scaling of it, by a simple replacement of the Card component.
 You hardly notice that the animation because of the very short duration but it is there.

 ```js